alycaito/portfolio/finalproject.md

 **Overall Findings:** I found that all my participants understood the purpose of the story well, so in general I think the overall structure of the story is succeeding.
 The last graph that I used to express how cash performed better than another program was universally disliked, I will definitely rework this visualization to be more clear and impactful.
 From the feedback I think that I need to tie in more context.
 I had been intentionally keeping the text to a minimum, but in order to give the viewer a more detailed and clear picture of the story, I think there are some areas in which I need to include more explanation.
 However, I did receive feedback that the sections where there is a lot of text are less engaging, so I intend to add some photos to make those parts of the story more interesting.
 One of my participants mentioned it could be beneficial to add another myth if I have one, so I decided to add another.
 The visualization for it is still TBD, but I will use a multi-country study to illustrate my point.

 ## New Wireframes
 I created these wireframes using Balsamiq.
+There are some placeholders in the wireframes for some text to further describe the datasets that I have not yet fully fleshed out yet.

 [Revised wireframes link](/wireframes_revised.md)